phonglam3103/msani-readthedocs/docs/source/theory.rst

 3. **Protonation**:

    - Protonation states are assigned iteratively using SMARTS-based rules for ionizable groups.
 This ensures molecules are prepared for pH-specific environments, with expanded outputs for cases of multiple possible states.
 The program uses SMARTS reactions to iteratively assign the protonation stages to the atoms.
-The SMARTS reactions can be obtained from `MolSanitizer/Data/ionizations.txt <https://github.com/phonglam3103/MolSanitizer/blob/main/MolSanitizer/Data/ionizations.txt>`_.
+The SMARTS reactions can be obtained from `EirVS/Data/ionizations.txt <https://github.com/phonglam3103/EirVS/blob/main/EirVS/Data/ionizations.txt>`_.
 If there are multiple possibilities of protonation, the output will be expanded.

 4. **Matching Rigid Scaffolds and Invertable Chiral Centers**:

-   - MolSanitizer uses SMARTS to detect substructures such as rings and aromatic nitrogen to correct geometry due to systematic errors of MMFF94s.
+   - EirVS uses SMARTS to detect substructures such as rings and aromatic nitrogen to correct geometry due to systematic errors of MMFF94s.
 SMARTS matching is also the foundation for dihedral matching of the molecules to the Torsional Library [4]_, [5]_, [6]_ , which drives conformational sampling for docking.

 For more detailed usage and examples, refer to the :doc:`usage` section.